• Menu

 mint chocolate chip ice cream

-Despite many years of gardening attempts, it was only in 2020 that I discovered the real secret to successful gardening, to which I’m going to reveal to you right now, free of charge.
+I also discovered the real secret to successful gardening, to which I’m going to reveal to you right now, free of charge.
 No purchase of an e-book required.
 Are you ready?
 Wait for it…..
 Don’t go anywhere.

 Mint, as it turns out, is a bit of a weed in that it will grow like crazy given the right conditions.
-If you do ever plant mint, should your life become as boring as mine, be sure to plant it separately from your other herbs because it will choke anything else out.
+If you do ever plant it—should your life become as thrilling as mine—be sure to give it its own pot.
+It’ll choke out every other herb in your garden.
 Mint is a bully.
+But it’s also the first thing I plant every year because I use it constantly.
+In iced tea, tossed into salads, and especially in this homemade mint chocolate chip ice cream.

 mint infusing cream for mint chocolate chip ice cream